 As a generic rule of thumb, most lenders would lend you around 4.5x your gross annual income.
 For example, if your income is £35,000 a year, you would likely be able to borrow 35,000 x 4.5 = £157,500.

 When you apply for a mortgage, a lender wants to check your finances and see that you’ll have enough money every month to afford the repayments.
-Your lender will ask you about your levels of unsecured debt and regular costs (such as childcare, council tax and car finance).
-Your lender will also want to see the last 3 months’ worth of bank statements as proof.
+Your lender will ask you about your levels of unsecured debt and regular costs (such as childcare, utility bills and car finance).
+Your lender will also want to see the last three months’ worth of bank statements as proof.
 Therefore, if you can, it’s a good idea to cut down on any unnecessary spending and show that you have enough disposable income a few months before applying for a mortgage.

 Finally, lenders will also consider whether you can afford your repayments if interest rates rise.
 The exact criteria vary but the buffer rate is typically around the lender’s current rate plus 3%.